 The DDMA works closely with and coordinated work of many disaster management organizations such as the Malawi Red Cross, OXFAM, Care International, Catholic Relief Service, and Action AID.
 Malawi's development blueprints (both MGDS I and MDGS II) have recognized natural hazards and disasters (most of which are linked to climate change) as major threats to the country's efforts to attain the Millennium Development Goals and achieve environmental sustainability.
 The blueprints underscore the need to reduce risk, especially to vulnerable populations, through a focus on social protection and disaster risk management.

-CHALLENGES FOR INTEGRATION OF POPULATION AND CLIMATE CHANGE REPONSES program levels in Malawi, and activities in each area are implemented separately.
+Program levels in Malawi, and activities in each area are implemented separately.
 Policies on population are more explicit than policies on the environment in highlighting the link between the two issues.
 Until recently, those coordinating climate change responses in Malawi did not pay any attention to population dynamics because they did not have evidence on how population issues relate to climate change.
 Even when the issues are linked in policies, there is little translation of the policies into integrated programs, due to a number of challenges.

-The clearing of land and deforestation increase the vulnerability of Malawians and contribute to flooding and loss of property and lives skills to develop and implement integrated population and climate change policies and programs.
+The clearing of land and deforestation increase the vulnerability of Malawians and contribute to flooding and loss of property and lives

+Stakeholders working on population and climate change issues attend each other's meetings, but there is limited effort to actually work together on programs.
+One challenge is intervention programs are designed, funded, and implemented in silos.
+Technical personnel often lack skills to develop and implement integrated population and climate change policies and programs.
 There is little credible data to guide design of comprehensive responses to climate change by the government, non-governmental organizations, and local communities.
 While people at the community level understand the link between climate change and population, they are unable to take action because most intervention programs are not coordinated.